 On this day, a massive F4 tornado ravaged a large part of Wichita Falls, TX.
 This event would serve as the spark that eventually ignited my passion for tornadoes.
 A few months after the event, a local news station did a special report on the tornado.
 I happened to be sitting in front of the television with my mother at the time.
 Suddenly a large, black, boiling mass of cloud appeared on the screen, extending from the sky and raking the ground with incredible motion.
 My mother pointed to the screen and said "There.
 That's a tornado."
 I was instantly hooked for life.

 Upon my discovery of the tornado, I began to immerse myself in anything I could find about them.
 I would spend hours at my grandma's house, staring at pictures of tornadoes in the "T" volume of an old Encyclopedia set she had.
-My mother, who is city clerk of Healdton, would let me come to her office after school, which was connected to the public library.
+My mother, who was city clerk of Healdton for 32 years, would let me come to her office after school, which was connected to the public library.
 I would spend countless hours in that place, looking up every book I could find about tornadoes, as well as digging through old magazines and newspapers looking for stories on tornadoes.
 But my interest was always aesthetic; my desire was to simply observe, to witness these amazing creations of Nature.
 I was never the curious, need-to-know, need-to-understand-why type.
 I guess from the very beginning, I was trodding the right-brained path towards sensory tornadic bliss, instead of an academic, scientific path to discovery.

 My first real-world encounter with a tornado warning came late one night in May of 1980.
 I was suddenly awakened by the sound of my mother bursting into my room.
 She pulled me out of bed, emptied my closet by throwing toys left and right over her shoulder, then stuffed me into the corner, sat down next to me, threw a blanket over us, and started praying aloud.
 She was in tears and completely hysterical.
 I could feel her shaking, and heard the fear in her voice as she continued to pray over and over.
 I was still half-asleep, but was never scared or even worried.
 I just remember feeling sorry for her because she was so scared.
 And then my next thought was "I'm not going to be able to see the tornado from in here."
 However, there was no tornado.
 Later I would realize, largely from the experience of that night, my mother had a huge fear of tornadoes, bordering on phobic.
 In the years since, she's overcome that fear.